GathunguAlex/Artticals/README.md

   + Returns the associated article instance
 - ArticleCategory#category
   + Returns the associated category instance

 BONUS:
 Adapter:
 - The idea of an Adapter class is that it's responsibility is to take data in one format and translate it to another format that is easier for the programmer to work with.
 Here, the job of our adpater class is to read in data from the given `newyorker.json` file and use that to create Ruby instances with their associations.
 - If you have time use the code given on the Adapter class to finish the implementation of the `#create_objects` method.
 It should iterate over the files stored in `@articles` and build the associated objects.
 - Be careful not to duplicate your instances of each.

+1. Domain modeling
+2. Create classes
+3. Use adapter to parse json
+4. class and instance methods